thezerobit/md_docs/db/files/05_scaffold.md

     ==  CreateCategories: migrated (0.0040s) ======================================

-After you run the *rake db:migrate* command, you'll notice that there is a file *db/schema* that has been created.
-That file serves as a description of the database that the application uses.
+After you run the *rake db:migrate* command, you'll notice that there is a file *db/schema.rb* that has been created.
+That file serves as a description of the database for the application.
 You shouldn't edit it, but just add migrations.
 That file should now look something like this:

     # This file is auto-generated from the current state of the database.
 Instead
     # of editing this file, please use the migrations feature of Active Record to